michael2012z/BitBible/markdown/KJV/files/Deut.md

 22. Even as the roebuck and the hart is eaten, so thou shalt eat them: the unclean and the clean shall eat of them alike.

-23. Only be sure that thou eat not the blood: for the blood is the life; and thou mayest not eat the life with the flesh.be…: Heb. be strong
+23. Only be sure that thou eat not the blood: for the blood is the life; and thou mayest not eat the life with the flesh.

 24. Thou shalt not eat it; thou shalt pour it upon the earth as water.